sushilshinde/scripts/youtube-dl-guide.md

 *Try youtube-dl --help command for more options.
 You can audio extract, change download resolution and more...*
+*Keep youtube-dl updated with this command (it's important)*
+>youtube-dl -U

 ### For Advanced Users (Linux)

-1. Create a file with file with the file name "list" of videos with every url on new line
+1. Create a file with file with the file named "list" of videos with every url on new line

 ```
 https://www.youtube.com/watch?v=nG7OhBnfefE
 https://www.youtube.com/watch?v=9FPkN6ETqes
 ```

-2. Create batch script named "youtube-dl-batch" anywhere
+2. Create batch script named "youtube-dl-batch" anywhere with this code

 ```
 #!/bin/bash